 In this last movement my Cuban heritage is on display: ‘Papi’ is the name I give my father, Jesus Cardenas.
 It is used in Cubanese in much the same loving way “daddy” would be used by children raised in America.
 The allegro opening of the piece is both whimsical and playful, and this describes my father’s nature to the tea!
 The second cantabile section is more lyrical in nature and meant to characterize his many moments of napping during the day.
 As the movement closes, the return of the main theme finds him rejuvenated after his rest and once again his merry self.

 Born in Havana, Cuba, Lourdes C. Montgomery moved to the United States at age five.
 She studied jazz piano at Miami-Dade Community College with Sanford Gold and, at the University of Miami, music composition with Dr. Dennis Kam as well as classical piano with Dr. Rosalina Sackstein.
 Many of Lourdes' sacred and liturgical compositions are published by Oregon Catholic Press, who also produced her CD entitled "De La Cruz a la Gloria", and World Library Publications.

 In 2008, Lourdes was honored to have her song Bienaventurados ("The Beatitudes") was performed at the mass of Pope Benedict XVI that was held at the National Stadium in Washington, D.C., and televised nationally.
 In 2005 Lourdes became music director at St. Vincent de Paul Church in the Ozark Mountains of NW Arkansas, where she now lives with her double bassist husband Michael Montgomery.

-- bass parts
+bass + piano parts